olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 In theory, quantum computers are much more scalable than current HPC infrastructure, slowed by the steady decline of [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law).
 Given this over-idealized outlook, the question remains, ***why would HPC need to be involved at all?***

-**The general answer is**: At this stage, instead of viewing QC as completely replacing classical HPC, the goal is integrating QC into a "hybrid" QC/HPC ecosystem.
-The two can work together to accomplish tasks that they're *each* good at, similar to how a GPU works along CPUs for specific tasks and not for others.
+**The general answer is**: At this stage, instead of viewing QC as completely replacing classical HPC, the goal is to integrate QC into a "hybrid" QC/HPC ecosystem.
+The two can work together to accomplish tasks that they're *each* good at, similar to how a GPU works along with CPUs for specific tasks and not for others.
 So, similar to how a GPU is used to accelerate certain parts of codes, we can view a QPU as an accelerator that can speed up certain demanding, exponential-scaling calculations in a scientific code.

 This tutorial will highlight a "hybrid" QC/HPC ecosystem, where you will use a virtual (simulated) QPU to train an ML model using transfer learning.
 The challenge problem itself focuses on how to efficiently distribute parallel tasks, so you won't need to know any of the quantum theory, but this allows you to get a glimpse of the quantum computing world.

 ## Setting Up Our Environment

-First, we will unload all the current modules that you may have previously loaded on Frontier and then immediately load the default modules.
+First, we will unload all the current modules that you may have previously loaded on Frontier, and then immediately load the default modules.
 Assuming you cloned the repository in your home directory:

 ```bash